tbd99/exploratory-data-analysis---customer-loans-in-finance319/README.md

 - The extract_to_pandas function is created within the class, this function reads data from the RDS database and returns it as a pandas DataFrame
     ~~~
     class RDSDatabaseConnector():
-    '''
-    This class contains the methods used to extract data from the RDS
-    '''

     def __init__(self, credentials_dict):
        self.credentials = credentials_dict

     def SQLAlchemy_initialiser(self):
-       '''
-       This function initialises a SQLAlchemy engine
-       The provided credentials are used to initialise the engine, which is returned
-       '''

        DATABASE_TYPE = 'postgresql'
        HOST = self.credentials['RDS_HOST']
        USER = self.credentials['RDS_USER']